hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 ### When to use inheritance

-We still need inheritance in Gamemaker.
+We still need inheritance in GameMaker.
 Firstly, it can be a good tool when your hierarchy of objects is straightforward, small and well defined.
 If later on you feel like you are encountering issues with inheritance you can refactor to use the methods outlined above.

 Secondly, inheritance is the only way to run collision functions over a group of objects at the same time.
 Especially using the polymorphic capabilities of inheritance.